temporalio/documentation/docs/php/workflows.md

 var_dump($run->getResult());
 ```

-You can always connect to existing Workflow and wait for its completion from another process using Workflow id.
-Use
+You can always connect to an existing Workflow and wait for its completion from another process by using Workflow Id.
-`WorkflowClient`->`newUntypedRunningWorkflowStub` for such purposes.
+Use `WorkflowClient->newUntypedRunningWorkflowStub` for such purposes.

 ```php
 $workflow = $workflowClient->newUntypedRunningWorkflowStub('workflowID');